top of page

 Biography

-The Sephardi artist Bettina Caro was born in Casablanca and now works in London.
+In 2010, the artist was commissioned by the Board of Deputies of British Jews to create a number of paintings to celebrate their 250th anniversary.
 Her evocative paintings capture the light and vibrancy of her North African childhood and she is also renowned for her landscapes of the Mediterranean and of the Holy Land.
 She is also much in demand as a portrait painter.

 Bettina paints on canvas and board, using oils to create rich tones, acrylics for their intensity, watercolours for their delicacy and gold leaf to add that transformative touch of Mediterranean sunlight.